Dominic Waxing Lyrical: History

 Formed in 1994 by Dominic Harris and Joel Sanderson, the band's music and performances incorporated influences from medieval and renaissance poetry, and performance art.
-They first appeared on the UK indie music scene in the mid 90s.
-During which time they performed live and released and a series of singles and an eponymous LP.
+They first appeared on the UK indie music scene in the mid-90s.
+During this time they performed live and released a series of singles and an eponymous LP.
 Their music received radio plays from John Peel.
-And they were covered in Zines and Melody Maker.
+And they were covered in zines and Melody Maker.

 In 2015, they released a second album, Woodland Casual, and a series of singles, featuring musicians from Aberfeldy, Clean George IV and Badgewearer.
 The band also toured Central Scotland.
 The tour was performed on a barge, and included a date at Saughton Prison.

-The band release a third album Rural Tonic in 2017 with orchestral players from Mr McFall's Chamber.
-They were subsequently recorded by the BBC in session with Mr McFall's Chamber and played on BBC Radio by Lauren Laverne and Vic Galloway.
+The band released a third album Rural Tonic in 2017 with orchestral players from Mr McFall's Chamber.
+They were subsequently recorded by the BBC in session with Mr McFall's Chamber and aired on BBC Radio by Lauren Laverne and Vic Galloway.

-The band are reported to have recorded a fourth album in the United States with Ricky White of Kling Klang and Oi Polloi.
+A fourth album 'Diminuet' released in 2024, was recorded in the United States with Ricky White of Kling Klang and Oi Polloi, and in Scotland.